Last updated: May 3, 2026

 Most important action: Avoiding one of these mistakes can matter more than finding a new program.

-- Filing at 62 without comparing survivor options: a survivor benefit grows between 60 and survivor full retirement age, and the order of claims can matter.
+- Filing at 62 without comparing survivor options: A survivor benefit grows between 60 and survivor full retirement age, and the order of claims can matter.

-- Waiting past full retirement age for a bigger spouse benefit: spouse and divorced-spouse benefits do not keep growing after full retirement age.
+- Waiting past full retirement age for a bigger spouse benefit: Spouse and divorced-spouse benefits do not keep growing after full retirement age.

-- Ignoring remarriage timing: survivor rules and divorced-spouse rules react differently to remarriage.
+- Ignoring remarriage timing: Survivor rules and divorced-spouse rules react differently to remarriage.

 - Starting over instead of appealing: If SSA sends a wrong written decision, the usual first move is reconsideration within 60 days, not a brand-new application.